Pretend

 Adding a Tag to an Asset

 Once you’ve created a tag in your Tags Panel, you can drag it to any asset or Story Group in your Library.
 Once added, the tag name will appear in the “Tags” column of your asset in the Items Panel.
-You can also drag an asset onto a tag in your Tags Panel, either way works.
+You can also drag an asset or multiple assets onto a tag in your Tags Panel, either way works.

 Tag Box